MarkusJx/autobet/README.md

 Press the 'start' button on the UI (a countdown will start, giving you time to head back into the game) or use the Key combination ALT+CTRL+F10.
 You can also use that combo to stop the program from doing its thing.
 Using the combo ALT+CTRL+F9 you can always kill the program instantly.

 After starting, the script will automatically bet, refresh the screens and earn about 300k - 500k per hour.
 Fully AFK.
 Please don't move your mouse.
-Be aware that Rockstar games might ban you and will ban you after making a lot of money (about 10 - 20 mil) for a week from betting.
+Be aware that Rockstar Games might ban you and will ban you after making a lot of money (about 10 - 20 mil) for a week from betting.

 BTW, this script does **not** use any glitches or inject code into the game.
 Just plain taking-over-your-mouse-action.